-Jessica Heppen is a vice president at AIR.
-She provides direction and oversight on AIR’s research and evaluation work, primarily in the areas of educational policy and practice.
-Her own research is primarily focused on educational technology and data use in schools, dropout prevention, teacher professional development, literacy, and mathematics education, with a consistent emphasis on improving academic outcomes and life opportunities for diverse learners.
+Jessica Heppen is senior vice president for Research and Evaluation, overseeing AIR’s research and evaluation portfolio across all topics, both nationally and internationally.
+Dr. Heppen’s own research is primarily focused on educational technology and data use in schools; secondary school improvement, dropout prevention, and transitions; teacher professional development; literacy; and mathematics education.
+Her research has a consistent emphasis on improving academic outcomes and life opportunities for diverse learners and vulnerable populations.

-Dr. Heppen has designed and led multiple studies of online learning in secondary schools, including four large-scale randomized controlled trials examining the effects of online and blended Algebra I and English Language Arts courses, funded by the U.S. Department of Education’s Institute of Education Sciences (IES) and the National Science Foundation (NSF).
-The first in this series of studies was Access to Algebra I: Effects of Online Mathematics for Grade 8 Students (also known as the “Virtual Algebra study”), which examined the effects of offering an online course to broaden access to Algebra I on students’ achievement and later coursetaking patterns.
-A second study, Efficacy of Online Credit Recovery in Algebra I for At-Risk Ninth Graders examined the effectiveness of online Algebra I for credit recovery, relative to standard face-to-face versions of the course for helping at-risk ninth-graders get back on track toward graduation.
-A third study examined the impact of the Intensified Algebra program, a blended model for at-risk students in extended-time algebra classes, and the fourth is examining the impact of a blended model for credit recovery in both Algebra I and English, on high school students’ learning outcomes, coursetaking patterns, and graduation rates.
+Dr. Heppen has designed and led rigorous evaluations across a range of policy relevant topics, including nine large-scale randomized controlled trials.
+These include four foundational evaluations of the effects online learning, funded by the U.S. Department of Education’s Institute of Education Sciences and the National Science Foundation.
+The first in this series of studies, Access to Algebra I: Effects of Online Mathematics for Grade 8 Students, examined the effects of offering an online course to broaden access to Algebra I on students’ achievement and later coursetaking patterns.
+A second study, Efficacy of Online Credit Recovery in Algebra I for At-Risk Ninth Graders, examined the effectiveness of online Algebra I for credit recovery, relative to standard face-to-face versions of the course for helping at-risk ninth-graders get back on track toward graduation.
+A third study examined the impact of the Intensified Algebra program, a blended model for at-risk students in extended-time algebra classes, and the fourth is examining the impact of a blended model for credit recovery in both Algebra I and English on high school students’ learning outcomes, coursetaking patterns, and graduation rates.

 Dr. Heppen has also designed and led studies on literacy, mathematics, and teacher professional development.
 For example, she led the Impact Evaluation of Math Professional Development, a national study commissioned by IES of the effects of a content-intensive mathematics professional development program on upper elementary teachers’ knowledge, classroom practice, and their students’ achievement.
 She is currently leading the IES-funded Comprehensive Literacy Program Evaluation, a study of the implementation of the Striving Readers federal grant program, and the impact of its successor program, the Comprehensive Literacy State Development grant program.